juju/docs/src/en/controllers.md

    Note: coverage of client backups are included in the above resource.

-^# Use the controller GUI
+^# Implement HA (high availability)

-   The Juju GUI is a frontend for managing controllers (and their models).
+   Each Juju controller can be made 'Highly Available' to add resilience to the operations of the controller itself.
+This topic is covered in more detail in the [Juju HA][ha] documentation.

-   This topic is treated in [Juju GUI](./controllers-gui.html).
+   HA for the applications deployed is a matter for the charms, and is covered in a separate topic,[charm HA][charm-ha].

 ^# Restricting command usage